-How is Curio Spice Co. addressing racism and fighting for CHANGE?
+How is Curio Spice Co. addressing racism, sexism, and fighting for CHANGE?

-The past few years have brought to light a true reckoning for racial justice in this country.
+The past few years have brought to light a true reckoning for justice in this country.
 In the wake of recurrent violence against people of color, we created this page to share resources and ways you can engage in the fight for justice.
-Here at Curio, we’re committed to amplifying BIPOC and AAPI voices by sharing the stories of spice farmers, BIPOC and AAPI owned businesses, and cookbooks that honor immigrant voices.
+Here at Curio, we’re committed to amplifying BIPOC, AAPI, LGBTQIA+ voices by sharing the stories of spice farmers, businesses, and cookbooks that honor diverse voices.

 - By sourcing specialty spices directly from small farms and producers and often paying above a fair-trade price, we are working to reverse the exploitive practices put in place due to colonization.
 Commodity spices are built on a system that keeps people in poverty around the world, and continues a history of exploitive practices built by white people.
 We strive to de-commodify and decolonize the spice trade.